Top 3 · CT

 - Oral Medicine Specialists in ConnecticutNon-surgical management of oral disease.

-- Dentist (Other)s in ConnecticutDentists with general or unspecified focus.
+- Dentists in ConnecticutDentists with general or unspecified focus.

-How are these oral & maxillofacial radiologists in Connecticut ranked?
+How are these oral and maxillofacial radiologists in Connecticut ranked?

 Connecticut's Medicaid program is HUSKY Health.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the HUSKY Health provider directory (https://portal.ct.gov/dss/health-and-home-care/husky-health).How do I check a oral & maxillofacial radiologist's license in Connecticut?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the HUSKY Health provider directory (https://portal.ct.gov/dss/health-and-home-care/husky-health).How do I check an oral and maxillofacial radiologist's license in Connecticut?

 Use the Connecticut State Dental Commission license-lookup at https://portal.ct.gov/dph/practitioner-licensing--investigations/dental-commission.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial radiologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial radiologist instead of a general dentist?

 Patients usually don't see them directly — they're consulted by referral; Your dentist may send your CBCT scan to a radiologist for interpretation; Some imaging centers are operated by oral radiologists.